antross/tracer/README.md

 1. In Edge, `history.state` returns a new instance each call.
    Chrome and Firefox return the same instance each call (for the same state).

+### `navigator.serviceWorker`

+1. When private browsing in Chrome, `navigator.serviceWorker` exists and works.
+   In Edge and Firefox, this is `undefined`, and `'serviceWorker' in navigator` returns `false`.
+All browsers support this when browsing normally.

 ### `setTimeout`

 1. In Firefox, the IDs returned from calling `setTimeout()` begin at `2`.